joomlatools/joomlatools-pages/README.md

 ### What is Joomlatools Pages?

-***Joomlatools Pages is a very fast [_just-in-time_ **page generator**](https://github.com/joomlatools/joomlatools-pages/discussions/655) and flexible framework that makes building websites with any CMS, API, or database [fun again](https://github.com/joomlatools/joomlatools-pages/wiki/Developer-Joy).
+***Joomlatools Pages is a very fast [**page generator**](https://github.com/joomlatools/joomlatools-pages/discussions/655) and flexible framework that makes building websites with any CMS, API, or database [fun again](https://github.com/joomlatools/joomlatools-pages/wiki/Developer-Joy).
 It can be installed in Joomla as a component, or be used standalone.***

 It's written in PHP and inspired by the ideas and concepts of flat-file CMS systems like [Grav](https://getgrav.org/) and [Statamic](statamic.com), static site generators like [Jekyll]( https://jekyllrb.com), [Hugo](https://gohugo.io), [Gatsby](https://www.gatsbyjs.org/) and Headless CMS system like [Strapi](https://strapi.io/) and [Prismic](https://prismic.io/) etc.

 Make no mistake, Pages is **not** a static site generator (SSG), Pages works in a _dynamic, lazy and smart_ way.
-A page is just in time dynamically generated, cached and only re-generated when its content or layout has changed.
+A pages are dynamically generated, and cached and incrementally re-generated when their content or layout has changed.

 > Pages is more than a page generator, _it's an engine for creating websites_, combining the power of a dynamic web application, with the performance of a static site generator.